 I was chatting with a Worth Project member about a frustrating experience getting her oil changed (is it never not a frustrating experience?).
-She was really annoyed because she didn’t think they had done a good job and now she was stuck driving 40 minutes out of her way to go back to her old mechanic that she trusted.
+She was really annoyed because she didn’t think they did a good job and now she was stuck driving 40 minutes out of her way to go back to her old mechanic that she trusted.
 Annoying.

 As we were laughing about her ridiculous situation, I asked, “well if you were really upset about the job they did, did you at least ask for a discount?”